flojoy-ai/docs/docs/instruments-database/Function Generators/Keysight-33120A/Keysight-33120A.md

 # Create a VISA adapter for communication
 adapter = VISAAdapter("GPIB0::10::INSTR")

-# Connect to the Keysight 33120A Function Generator
+# Connect to the Keysight (Agilent) 33120A Function Generator
 generator = HP33120A(adapter)

 # Set the waveform shape to sinusoid